Author Archives: himself

 (Read)

-"I'm a specialist", San-Sanych Oreola Atseon etc introduced himself, "I specialize in tractors.
-If you ever find a tractor, call me.
-Any services: banishing, taming, using forgotten roads to drive home.
+"I'm a specialist…" said San-Sanych Oreola Atseon, etc. "A tractor specialist.
+If you see a tractor, call me.
+I offer a full range of services.
+Banishing, taming, using forgotten roads to take it home.
 I will be especially grateful if you find my own tractor."

-In that moment I understood.
+At that moment, I understood.

 I saw.